This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Instead, the physician pulled on the baby to get her out, resulting in severe damage to her nerves.
 She now faces lifelong disabilities, ongoing physical therapy, and multiple surgeries.

-The family won a $20 million settlement, which will help that child cover the costs that she will face for the rest of her life.
+The family won a $20 million settlement, which will help cover the child’s costs for the rest of her life.

-An experienced lawyer will know if you have a strong case and will be able to help you make that case in front of a judge or jury if a negotiated settlement proves to be inadequate.
+An experienced lawyer will know if you have a strong case and can help you make that case in front of a judge or jury if a negotiated settlement proves inadequate.

 Get Matched with a Leading Birth Injury Attorney in Your Area